stanley-fork/ragit/docs/quick_guide.md

 ## 2. (Optional) Pull Knowledge-Bases from web

 This is the key part.
-You can download knowledge-bases from the internet and merge multi of them to create a bigger knowledge-base.
+You can download knowledge-bases from the internet and extend your knowledge-base with those.
 You can also share your knowledge-base with others.

 First, let's make a fresh dir.
 Run `mkdir playground; cd playground`.